dfhssilva/home-server/README.md

     1. The application container should belong to the `home-server` network.
 See the [Docker network section](#docker-network).
     2. Traefik detects service-specific configurations through [Docker labels](https://docs.docker.com/engine/reference/commandline/run/#label).
 See the [Traefik service configuration](#traefik-service-configuration) section.
 2. Traefik's container should be up and running.
 The container can be launched with `cd traefik && docker compose -f traefik-compose.yml up -d`.
 3. The new service should be up and running.
 Traefik will then setup the forwarding of the service to the defined subdomain automatically.
-You can check the current active routes in the Traefik dashboard at `localhost:8080`.
+You can check the current active routes in the Traefik dashboard.

 ## Docker network
 By creating a custom [Docker network](https://docs.docker.com/network/), the container ports are only available on this network and anywhere else, making it easy and secure for containers and services to communicate between them.